DngHuy/eval/README.md

 After build, you'll find the generated jar in the target folder

 ## Model validation
-Before the evaluation of a project starts, qrapids-eval performs a basic evaluation of the qualtity model.
+Before the evaluation of a project starts, Eval-Service performs a basic evaluation of the qualtity model.
 A warning is logged in the following cases:
 + A metrics-query mentions a level2 in the level2s-property, but the level2 isn't defined in the level2s.properties file.
 + A level2 mentioned in a metric is not enabled
 + A level2 is defined in level2s.properties, but not mentioned in any metrics-query